Effective Interest Rate (EIR)—What Does it Mean and How do You Calculate it?

-effective interest rate eir singapore
+effective interest rate guide

-Everybody knows what an interest rate is – it’s effectively a percentage of an amount over a year.
+Everybody knows what an interest rate is—it’s effectively a percentage of an amount over a year.
 If your savings account earns you a 0.05% interest per year (which is a REALLY terrible interest rate, honestly), you earn $5 in interest for every $10,000 you’ve saved.
 A year.

 What does Effective Interest Rate (EIR) mean?

-EIR, or effective interest rate, is meant to reflect the true cost of taking a loan in Singapore.
+In the context of loans, EIR, or effective interest rate, is meant to reflect the true cost of taking a loan in Singapore.

 That’s because the loan interest rate is not the only cost.
 There are often also other costs, such as the administration fee that a bank may charge.